firefly-cpp/NiaAML/README.md

 ### Alpine Linux

-To install NiaAML on Alpine Linux, please enable Testing repository and use:
+To install NiaAML on Alpine Linux, please enable Community repository and use:

 ```sh
 $ apk add py3-niaaml